jevakallio/git-notify/README.md

 ## About formatting

-`git-notify` will display a message for every "git-notify:" prefix it finds in the commit log that was just pulled/merged/rebased/checked out. **The notification message will be the rest of the paragraph following the prefix.** Whitespace will be preserved.
+`git-notify` will display a message for every "git-notify:" prefix it finds in the commit log that was just pulled/merged/rebased/checked out. **The notification message will be the rest of the paragraph following the prefix.**

 For example, this commit message: